Dr. Julia King

 Research Fellow, LSE Cities

-In 2010 I got a full scholarship to pursue a PhD-by-practice within the department Architecture for Rapid Change and Scarce Resources (ARCSR) at London Metropolitan University.
-A fantastic programme run by Maurice Mitchell and the PhD department run by Peter Carl.
-Doing a PhD by practice meant that my research was embedded in live projects that I have mostly initiated.
-The research was facilitated by an existing relationship between ARCSR and an Indian NGO, Centre for Urban and Regional Excellence (CURE).
-It was then that I started doing projects in a slum resettlement colony on the edge of Delhi called Savda Ghevra.
+In 2010 I obtained a full scholarship to pursue a PhD-by-practice within the Architecture for Rapid Change and Scarce Resources (ARCSR) research and teaching group at London Metropolitan University.
+Doing a PhD by practice meant that my research was embedded in live projects that I mostly initiated.
+The research was facilitated by an ongoing relationship between ARCSR and an Indian NGO, Centre for Urban and Regional Excellence (CURE).
+It was then that I started doing projects in a slum resettlement colony on the outskirts of Delhi called Savda Ghevra.
+And thereafter continued my relationship with CURE to work on projects in Agra and Delhi.